uliandana/bakso-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Architecture

+## Domain Layer

+## Data Layer

+## Presentation Layer
+This layer lays in `./app` as in Next.js default routing on its current version.

+Route path is automatically mapped from sub-directories in `./app`.
+Eg `./app/page/subpage` is mapped to `http://host.com/page/subpage`.
+More information of the rules in Next.js documentation page.

+Expanding Next.js routing structure, each `page.tsx` file will have its corresponding `viewmodel.tsx`.
+Both of these files separate the role of View and ViewModel in the MVVM architecture.
+Using React, ViewModel is exported into a custom hook to be imported and integrated in View.